ceREAL133/User_authorization_practice/readme.md

 It's a hosted user, so if you'll use another data, it may not work

-- Then u'll get an Access Token and Refresh Token which will look like:
+- Then you'll get an Access Token and Refresh Token which will look like:

   ```
   "accessToken": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJfaWQiOiI2MWE0ZTc5MjkzM2ExNjAwMDQ0OWU3NTEiLCJlbWFpbCI6InJ1Ymljc0N1YmVAZ21haWwuY29tIiwiYWdlIjoxOSwibmFtZSI6IlJ1YmljayIsImNyZWF0ZWRBdCI6IjIwMjEtMTEtMjlUMTQ6NDU6MzguNTcyWiIsInVwZGF0ZWRBdCI6IjIwMjEtMTEtMjlUMTQ6NDU6MzguNTcyWiIsIl9fdiI6MCwic2Vzc2lvbiI6IjYxYTRlN2I0OTMzYTE2MDAwNDQ5ZTc1NCIsImlhdCI6MTYzODE5NzE3MiwiZXhwIjoxNjM4MTk4MDcyfQ.mRvFnSgQKbFNsXnudmMV2sjzRgrTjj9LoawFQYmTVaU",
   ```

-  ## Its important!!!
+  ## It's important!!!

   You have to set it up as environment variable called **accessToken**